Protais Mutambala

-Protais-Hamza Bumbu-Mutambala (born February 8, 1999) is a Canadian soccer player who plays for CS Mont-Royal Outremont.
+Protais-Hamza Bumbu-Mutambala (born February 8, 1999) is a soccer player who plays for CS Mont-Royal Outremont.
+Born in Tanzania, he has represented Canada at youth level.

 Early life

 Mutambala was born in a refugee camp in Nyarugusu, Tanzania, but grew up in Quebec City in Canada.
 He began playing youth soccer at age 10 with AS Sud-Ouest Montréal.
 Afterwards, he joined the Montreal Impact Academy, after being scouted playing in the Jeux de la rue.

 Club career

 In 2018, Mutambala played with Première Ligue de soccer du Québec side CS Longueuil.

 In April 2019, Mutambala joined USL Championship side Ottawa Fury FC.
 After one seasons with the Fury, the club would cease operations for the 2020 season, making Mutambala a free agent.

 In 2021, he played with FC Lanaudière in the Première Ligue de soccer du Québec.

 In 2022, he joined another PLSQ side CS Mont-Royal Outremont, where he got to compete in the 2022 Canadian Championship.